- Rating: 5 Star

-The nearby town of Kutchan has in a sister city the Swiss ski resort of St Moritz.
+The nearby town of Kutchan has a sister city the Swiss ski resort of St Moritz.

-The Hirafu Main Village offers an extensive choice of Western self-contained apartment, condos, and hotel rooms along with Japanese styled accommodation with some ski in ski out and many a short walk to the lift.
+The Hirafu Main Village offers an extensive choice of Western self-contained apartments, condos, and hotel rooms along with Japanese styled accommodation with some ski in ski out, and many a short walk to the lift.
 Prestige properties include MUSE Niseko, Loft Niseko, Aspect, and if you are looking for more value Niseko Landmark View.

 The Niseko Village offers ski in ski out accommodation via a gondola that departs from the Hilton Niseko Village or you can choose to stay next door at the Green Leaf Niseko Village.
 Hanazono has the new flagship ski in ski out Park Hyatt Niseko Hanazono.